SuperBrawl VIII

 SuperBrawl VIII was the eighth SuperBrawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-The event took place on February 22, 1998 from the Cow Palace in Daly City, California (though WCW billed it as San Francisco).
+The event took place on February 22, 1998, from the Cow Palace in San Francisco, California.

+Eleven matches were contested at the event, including one dark match.
+The main event saw Sting defeat Hollywood Hogan to win the vacant WCW World Heavyweight Championship.
+In other prominent matches, The Outsiders (Scott Hall and Kevin Nash) defeated The Steiner Brothers (Rick Steiner and Scott Steiner) to win the WCW World Tag Team Championship, Chris Jericho retained his WCW Cruiserweight Championship against Juventud Guerrera in a Title vs. Mask match, and in the opening bout, Booker T defeated Rick Martel to win the WCW World Television Championship before immediately retaining the title against Saturn.

+The event generated 415,000 ppv buys.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

-The major storyline entering SuperBrawl was the ongoing dispute over the WCW World Heavyweight Championship.
+The central storyline entering SuperBrawl was the ongoing dispute over the WCW World Heavyweight Championship.
 At Starrcade in December 1997, Hollywood Hogan and Sting squared off in the main event for the title, which at the time belonged to Hogan.
-Hogan initially was awarded the victory but the decision was reversed by Bret Hart, who claimed referee Nick Patrick had made a fast count and restarted the match, which Sting won by submission.
+Hogan was initially awarded the victory, but the decision was reversed by Bret Hart, who claimed referee Nick Patrick had made a fast count and restarted the match, which Sting won by submission.
 Due to the circumstances surrounding the match, a rematch was ordered for the December 29, 1997 edition of WCW Monday Nitro.
-After that match, officially a no contest, again ended with controversy surrounding its conclusion, WCW Executive Committee Chairman J. J. Dillon announced on the premiere episode of WCW Thunder on January 8, 1998 that the title was being held up pending a solution.
-The solution was announced at Souled Out on January 24, with the announcement of another match between Sting and Hogan for the vacated championship.
+After that match, officially a no-contest, it again ended with controversy surrounding its conclusion.
+On the premiere episode of WCW Thunder on January 8, 1998, WCW Executive Committee Chairman J. J. Dillon announced that the title was being held up pending a solution.

+This not only affected Sting and Hogan, but also Hogan's nWo stablemate Scott Hall.
+Back in November of 1997, Hall won the three-ring battle royal at World War 3 to become the top contender for the world championship and, as per the stipulations of the match, was to receive that match at SuperBrawl after Hogan and Sting wrestled at Starrcade.
+However, since there was no world champion for him to challenge, his status as top contender was in flux.

+The situation was resolved at Souled Out on January 24, with interim commissioner Roddy Piper announcing the decision to all three wrestlers.
+He acknowledged Hall's rightful claim to be the number one contender as per his win at World War 3, but a rematch between Sting and Hogan to resolve the vacancy would be conducted first at SuperBrawl.